Slaughter of the Innocents

 what was Rachel’s fleeting glory

-in Grace, and Noah, and Emile —
+in Grace, and Noah, and Emilie —

 for ever and ever.
 Amen.